-I started my way into journalism in Paris in 2005, as an online editor of what would be today called a start up : cafebabel.com was an experimental and collaborative online magazine about European affairs.
+I started my way into journalism in Paris in 2005, as an online editor of what could be called today, a start up of European journalism : cafebabel.com was and is still today the leading online magazine about Europe.

-Back then, the media industry wasn’t really convinced that any digital revolution was coming. cafebabel was a great chance the learn the new rules of this new kind journalism, a laboratory of editorial experimentation, published in 7 languages (french, english, german, spanish, italian, polish and catalan) and entirely community-based.
+But back then, the media industry wasn’t really convinced that any digital revolution was coming. cafebabel was a great chance the learn to cover the concerns of the Erasmus generation and to run an online magazine published in seven languages (french, english, german, spanish, italian, polish and catalan), entirely community-based.
+After three years of intense work (and lots of fun), I decided to leave because I couldn’t figure out doing journalism while sitting behind a desk.

-Here is a list of a those missions I was glad to contribute to.
+Here is a list of a those different missions I was glad to contribute to.

 Coordinator & editor-in-chief of cross-border projects